Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 Sometimes the lip comes out for unknown reasons.
 To put it back in place, you’ll need to remove the entire canopy, first to locate the leak and then to solve the problem.

-Once the canopy has been removed, you’ll need to remove the screws holding the sunroof assembly in place all round.
+Once the headliner has been removed, you’ll need to remove the screws holding the sunroof unit in place all round.

-The joints have a self-adhesive part which facilitates installation.
-However, care must be taken not to over-tension the joint during installation, nor vice versa.
+The gaskets have a self-adhesive part which makes installation easier, but you must be careful not to overtighten the gasket during installation, or vice versa.

 5 – Areas of the sunroof unit where seepage can occur

 When you disassemble the sunroof assembly, you’ll see where the plastic and metal parts are joined.
-There’s a little black silicone mesh to ensure a watertight seal.
+There’s a small thread of black silicone that ensures watertightness.

-Sometimes this is not enough, as was the case for the front right.
+Sometimes this is insufficient, as was the case for the right front.

-Exactly at the junction of the two parts of the sunroof frame, which resulted in a drip leak (see photo) that flooded the ground and ran down the front right-hand side of my vehicle.
+Exactly at the junction of the two parts of the sunroof frame, which caused a drip leak (see photo) that flooded the ground and ran down the right front side of my vehicle.
 The carpets and foam underneath were soaked with water.

 So I dismantled the roof frame and reinstalled the gasket as it should be.
 Then I added a small strip of silicone covering a little more surface area. see photo sorry it’s a bit dirty.